 - Jack finds and kills a robotic assassin called Scaramouth.

 - Jack gets attacked by the daughters of Aku and kills all but one, with whom he tries to reason.
 It doesn’t work, because said daughter tries to stab him while they’re exploring the insides of a monster.

 - All of a sudden Osha listens to Jack and asks to prove that Aku is evil.
 One example is enough to get her to question her entire life and mentality.

 - But oh noes!
 That one example goes a bit wrong and Jack goes with the mysterious figure to a spiritual graveyard to commit that precious seppuku.

-- Osha follows, meets people Jack rescued and persuades the lone samurai to not gut himself.
-They deal with the mysterious Japanese figure (which wasn’t a hallucination, but an mytholigical Omen).
+- Osha follows, meeting people Jack rescued and persuades the lone samurai to not gut himself.
+They deal with the mysterious Japanese figure (which wasn’t a hallucination, but a mytholigical Omen).